bowang-lab/MEDIQA-Chat-2023/data/paper/README.md

 # Data Artifacts

 This directory contains all model predictions and evaluations.
+Results for all experiments and runs are also available in a Google Sheet [here](https://docs.google.com/spreadsheets/d/1u6vwZduDYfLOKsE1IJQheEGa37jvL-hMIhpU7SNvl5M/edit?usp=sharing).

-At the top level, the directory structure is divided into tasks `TaskA` and `TaskB`.
+At the top level, this directory is divided into tasks `TaskA` and `TaskB`.

 ## TaskA